CenterForTheBuiltEnvironment/mave/README.md

 passed as command line arguments or using a separate configuration file.
-The configuration file also allows many other advanced modeling options, such as specifying multiple different periods in the file to use as pre-retrofit or post-retrofit, or to ignore entirely.
+The configuration file also allows many other advanced modeling options, such as specifying multiple different periods in the file to use as pre-retrofit or post-retrofit, or periods to ignore entirely.
 Review the wiki documentation for more details.

 To cite this tool:
 Paul Raftery & Tyler Hoyt, 2015, Mave: software automated Measurement and Verification.